To check train times & fares in Austria, see www.thetrainline.com (easiest) or www.oebb.at.

 A TGV-Lyria at Paris Gare de Lyon.
 You enter on the lower deck, with 9 stairs up to top deck.

-Option 4, Salzburg to Paris with overnight stop in Munich - same as option 2, but an overnight stop breaks up the trip nicely
+Option 4, Salzburg to Paris with overnight stop in Munich - same as option 2, but with an overnight stop

 Option 5, Salzburg to Paris with overnight stop in Zurich - same scenic route as option 3, but with an overnight stop